-- Creation of a European system protecting animals working in uniformed services and services.
-Introduction at the European level of detailed requirements specified by species, as to the character, place and duration (both on a daily basis, as well as the total number of years spent working) of work, residence, welfare and maintenance of the animal, including the requirement for the lifelong maintenance of an animal withdrawn from service by the state or the employer. - Allowing the animal to remind with the person or within their circle if the animal is retiring, granted they meet strict conditions and requirements could be a nice addition. - Introduction of a ban on the sale of animals withdrawn from work in uniformed services to slaughterhouses.
+- Creation of a European system protecting animals working in uniformed and other services.
+Introduction at the European level of detailed requirements specified by species, as to the character, place and duration (both on a daily basis, as well as the total number of years spent working) of work, residence, welfare and maintenance of the animal, including the requirement for the lifelong maintenance of an animal withdrawn from service by the state or the employer. - Allowing the animal to remain with the person or within their circle upon retirement, provided they meet strict conditions and requirements, could be a valuable addition. - Introduction of a ban on the sale of animals withdrawn from work in uniformed services to slaughterhouses.